dotnetkolz/movies-api/README.md

 	SAM configuration environment [default]: prod
 ```

 This will trigger a update on `samconfig.toml` file.
-Make sure to update `capabilities` as below
+Make sure to update `capabilities` as below.

+We need `CAPABILITY_NAMED_IAM` to create custom role from the template to give more granulated access.

 ```
     capabilities = "CAPABILITY_IAM CAPABILITY_NAMED_IAM"